RDubby/RDubby/README.md

-👋 Hello there, my name is Reid!
-Thanks for checking out my Github!
+👋 Hello there, my name is Reid.
+Thanks for checking out my Github.
 Here you will find some of my personal coding projects.
 I recently started my Github (April 2021), so I am still working on uploading past work and creating new projects to share!
 Most of my coding projects are short and sweet.
 I like dabbling with a new framework/tool, and then moving